Don’t Trade in the Dark—Get Your Pre-Market Report Every Day.Join Now

 • Time from listing to sale: 13 months (more than 12 months, so treated as listed long-term)

-Since the holding period from original purchase exceeds 24 months, and the shares have been listed for more than 12 months, this qualifies as long-term capital gains on listed shares.
+Due to surpassing 24 months that the holding period from the original purchase has surpassed 24 months, along with the more than 12 months that the shares have been listed for, this is considered long-term capital gains on listed shares.

 • Cost of acquisition: ₹5,00,000